 The Albacore was really just a cleaned-up version of the Swordfish with an enclosed cockpit, but it was still a biplane and in some aspects of performance was actually a retrograde step from the Swordfish.

-As late as January 1945, 119 Squadron Fleet Air Arm, having previously flown Albacores on night anti-shipping missions, was re-equipped with Swordfish fitted with surface search radar.
+As late as January 1945, 119 Squadron of RAF Coastal Command, having previously flown Albacores on night anti-shipping missions, was re-equipped with Swordfish fitted with surface search radar.

 Winton, John 1980 Find, Fix & Strike by John Winton B T Batsford Ltd